katriendg/projectaqueduct/README.md

 ### Deploy

-1. Deploy Azure Resources
+1. Deploy Azure Resources, by default this deploys into West Europe region.
+Change the region by using the parameter `-l`:

     `./deploy-azure.sh -p aqueduct`

 2. Deploy Azure Function

-    From Visual Studio Code: Azure Functions: Deploy to Function App (which has been created with the above script)
+    From Visual Studio Code: Azure Functions: Deploy to Function App (which has been created with the above script, you will find it by looking for a fuction prefixed with the above prefix)

-3. Deploy Azure Digital Twins models
+3. Deploy Azure Digital Twins models: note the parameter `-n` must match the name of the newly deployed Azure Digital Twins instance.
+Validate before executing:

     `/deploy-models.sh -n aqueductadt -c -f ../models`

-4. Deploy twins
+4. Deploy twins: the default script deploys a sample process of a water flow starting with a reservoir and ending up in two points of use.

     `./deploy-twins.sh -n aqueductadt`